Examples of research on Global South or with partners from Global South.

 Apr.
 20, 2015 1:10 PM

 Tuberculosis (TB) has been a significant cause of illness and death among humans for centuries.
 In 2014, the World Health Organization estimated that there were 9 million new cases and 1.5 million deaths resulting from TB, of these, 95% of the cases and deaths occur in high TB burden countries.

 NGOs and the transfer of global maternal health policies – NGOMA

 Mar.
 27, 2015 11:02 AM

 The primary aim of this study is to investigate the transfer of global maternal health policies approached through the actions of international NGOs.

 Attitude towards the practice of FGM in Ethiopia

 Mar.
 12, 2015 10:23 AM

-Female Genital Mutilation (FGM) is a harmful traditional practice, it harms the health of women and it is the violation of human right.
+Female Genital Mutilation (FGM) is a harmful traditional practice.
+It harms the health of women and it is a violation of human rights.
 This study investigates the attitude on this practice among young Ethiopians in Harari and Somali regions.